dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1386: Cultural erosion comes from resource exploitation.
+### T1386: Resource exploitation leads to cultural and environmental loss.

 |Support|
 |---|